 Physical Setup For Non-Ambulatory Residents

 Offering safe physical accommodations is imperative for non-ambulatory residents, but setting up just one space in which they are forced to spend all of their time is not sufficient.
 At CRR, every day has a set routine of accommodations for morning, afternoon, and evening.
 Having access to a variety of surfaces throughout the day, both indoors and outdoors (when weather allows), is vital for physical comfort and mental stimulation.
 Non-ambulatory residents should have a variety of accommodations consisting of different substrates and offering ample cushion to prevent pressure sores or discomfort.
 These accommodations should also allow residents to spend time in different positions throughout the day.
-As Mary Britton Clouse, founder of CRR, puts it, “Respecting the birds’ dignity and self-determination/ autonomy is always the guiding principle in accommodations regardless of their physical abilities.”
+As Mary Britton Clouse, Someone who starts an organization.
+A Founder may or may not also be the Executive Director of an organization. of CRR, puts it, “Respecting the birds’ dignity and self-determination/ autonomy is always the guiding principle in accommodations regardless of their physical abilities.”

 Before talking about the specifics of how to create these accommodations and discussing other elements of supportive care, let’s meet Zelda and Monti, two of the many chickens who call CRR home, and take a peek at their daily routine-